Agro-Tourism In Uganda

 Kyakuwa Farm (0.5 acres)

 Located in Seguku vill, Makindye Municipal Council (about 8 km along Kampala-Entebbe road.
 The ranch has the following enterprises dairy cattle under zero-grazing.
 Automated fish ponds; scapegoats; flesh; vegetables (hydroponic system); watercolor briquettes product; using ranch and request wastes to produce beast feeds; labor-saving technologies similar as a solar powdered Eco cookstove that uses stormy monuments; probe copters; Biolite cookstove, etc. The ranch has attracted thousands of growers, scholars, and others who visit us to learn about using a small piece of land for profitable/ sustainable agrarian conditioning.

 Safaris are organized by excursionists to visit these large-scale banana colonies and learn how they’re planted taken care of and gathered.

 Ndali Vanilla Colonies in Kibale

 Ndali Estate is an acre mixed tropical ranch amid the explosion craters of the Ndali Volcanic Field in Western Uganda.
-The ranch specializes in exquisite quality Fairtrade vanilla excerpt and Fairtrade organic vanilla greasepaint and vanilla capsules which it grows on Ndali and buys from other Fairtrade growers.
-Agro-Tourism In Uganda, It attracts excursionists to visit the vanilla fields and see how they’re grown and gathered
+The ranch specializes in exquisite quality Fairtrade vanilla.
+Excerpt and Fairtrade organic vanilla greasepaint and vanilla capsules.
+Which it grows on Ndali and buys from other Fairtrade growers.
+However, Agro-Tourism In Uganda, It attracts excursionists to visit the vanilla fields and see how they’re grown and gathered